Dirty car injectors with carbon deposits that affect engine fuel consumption

 Advanced technical approach

-The dirty injectors consumption also influence:
+The Dirty injectors also affect:

 • combustion temperature